Let's Explore What Makes Future-Ready Organizations Tick

 Get your badge and welcome bag, then join your peers—all HR practitioners, and no HR consultants or vendors—for breakfast.

-Hear from thought leader Kevin Oakes, author of the bestselling book Culture Renovation®, as he offers his vision for the year ahead and outlines the challenges (and opportunities) HR leaders face.
+Hear from thought leader Kevin Oakes, author of the bestselling book Culture Renovation®, as he offers his predictions for the year ahead and outlines the challenges (and opportunities) HR leaders face.
+You'll also gain insight into what to expect from i4cp in 2026 from our new CEO, Terry Waters.

 Lunch isn't just lunch at an i4cp event!
 Since we don't allow HR vendors or consultants to attend, each table is jam-packed with people you'll want to meet.
 Further, we'll reserve some tables for specific topics or functions so you can connect with others who have similar interests or responsibilities.